MarkBind/markbind/docs/userGuide/markBindInTheProjectWorkflow.md

 #### Authoring Workflow

-While most IDEs provide previews for Markdown files, unless your MarkBind files are using basic Markdown syntax only, you are recommended to launch a {{ link_live_preview }} and check the rendering of the page as you modify the source code.
+While most IDEs provide previews for Markdown files, unless your MarkBind files are using basic Markdown syntax only, you are recommended to launch a {{ link_live_preview }} and check the rendering of the page as you modify the source file.

 #### GitHub PR Workflow